LHNCBC/fda-ars/transform/README.md

 + Java JRE 1.6 or later (www.java.org)
 * Python 2.6 or later or Jython 2.7 or later (www.python.org) [Jython requires Java]
 * Saxon 9 XSLT Processor - Home Edition (saxon9he.jar) (http://saxon.sourceforge.net/) [requires Java]

+The Java 1.6 Runtime Environment (JRE) is required to run the Saxon XSLT program which is used to transform the SPL  XML to the various formats described by the XSL stylesheets.

 ## Linux/Macos/BSD Pre-Requisites